Nikon Df vs Panasonic LX100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Df and Panasonic Lumix DMC-LX100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Df does not offer wifi capability.
+In contrast, the Df does not provide wifi capability.

 Studio photographers will appreciate that the Nikon Df (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Df and the LX100 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Nikon and Panasonic.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Nikon Df or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.